Fincer/wanip-checker/README.md

 ## Useful commands

-- `systemctl --user --all list-timers` = list all user-specific timers on Linux system, including `wanchecker`
+- `systemctl --all list-timers` = list all system timers on Linux system, including `wanchecker`

-- `systemctl --user is-active wanchecker@myusername.timer` = tells whether wanchecker is running or not
+- `systemctl is-active wanchecker@myusername.timer` = tells whether wanchecker is running or not

-- `systemctl --user status wanchecker@myusername.timer` = more compherensive output about the status of `wanchecker`
+- `systemctl status wanchecker@myusername.timer` = more compherensive output about the status of `wanchecker`

-etc.

 ## License